 The connectivity is enabled through the in-built WiFi chips just like the LIFX, so it does not require a hub and communicates in a very fast and efficient manner.
 Xiaomi has been very responsive to the early customer complaints and has consistently updated the bulb to the point where it now supports Google Assistant and Amazon Alexa.
 It even supports the IFTTT integration now, so the future looks good for the Yeelight system.
 Sure, there are hiccups, missed inputs, and lagging, but these occurrences are occasional at best and do not disrupt the overall experience.
 Even though the Yeelight RGB might not be as accurate and fast as the Philips Hue or the LIFX A19, it offers much of what they offer at a fraction of the cost.

 If you insist on having a color smart light with all the basic functions of the advanced offerings, yet are hesitant on spending hundreds of dollars, the Yeelight is an extremely cheap and risk free option to try.
-It offers a very authentic insight into the world of smart lighting so that you can experiment with it and decide if you really want to make the switch.
-However, if you are looking for a long term solution with a large array of options to innovate and design your living space, then the Philips Hue will be your best bet in worth the costs.
+Looking to explore smart lighting?
+Get an authentic preview before committing to the switch.
+But for those seeking a top of the line solution packed with customizable features that allow for endless creativity in designing their space Philips Hue is definitely worth the investment.

 4. IKEA Tradfri – Juvenile.